 Here are a few things you are going to need to keep in mind when approaching horse racing bets for the first time.

-- The bookie’s word is gospel.
-As mentioned above, a bookmaker is going to know much more than the average punter when it comes to which horses will place where.
-Therefore, going with the favourite for a race, even if you choose them to place second or third, is always going to be assured.
+- The bookie’s word is gospel – as mentioned above, a bookmaker is going to know much more than the average punter when it comes to which horses will place where.
+Therefore, going with the favourite for a race, even if you choose them to place second or third, is always going to be a likely outcome.

 - Just as a casino has a house edge, a bookie is never going to be more than ultra-conservative with their odds setting.
-Yes – these odds may vary from bookie to bookie, and even at the exchange, but they don’t randomly assign numbers and probability.
+Yes – these odds may vary from bookie to bookie (both online betting sites and betting shops), and even at the exchange, but they don’t randomly assign numbers and probability.
 If your favourite horse and rider are lining up at 500/1, there’s a good chance they’re probably not going to place.

 - If you’re in it to make money, be sure to bet low, at least to begin with.
-Try betting low amounts on horses to come in more places than just first, for example.
-We’ll cover this in a little more detail shortly, but each way bets are likely to make the most out of your money.
-This means that even if the favourite wins the race, if you punt on a rank outsider to roll in second or third, you could stand to make some decent money back.
+Try betting low amounts on horses to come in more places than just first, for example (each-way betting).
+This means that even if the favourite wins the race if you punt on an outsider or something at bigger odds to roll in second or third, you could stand to make some decent money back.

 - Bookies have the edge, but they are not infallible.
 There have been some horses at large odds who have gone on to win some seriously big races.
 Of course, a bookmaker is known for being extremely careful – meaning that these circumstances are likely to be few and far between.

 One final thing we will probably recommend to rookies betting on horses and races is to look out for good sign up deals with new bookmakers.

 Horse race betting revolves around betting odds, which show you how likely, according to a bookmaker, is that they will win a race.
 You may find that there is some variance in odds when it comes to looking through different bookies.